microsoft/WSL-DistroLauncher/README.md

 ## Launcher Outline
   This is the basic flow of how the launcher code is set up.

-  1. First check if the distribution is installed.
+  1. First check if the distribution is registered.
 If it's not, then it is registered it with the Windows Subsystem for Linux.
-  2. Once the distro is successfully installed, any other pre-launch setup is performed in `InstallDistribution()` This is where distro-specific setup can be performed.
+  2. Once the distro is successfully registered, any other pre-launch setup is performed in `InstallDistribution()` This is where distro-specific setup can be performed.
 As an example, the reference implementation creates a user account and sets this user account as the default for the distro.
       - Note: This sample function is Ubuntu specific; change as necessary to match the needs of your distro.
-  3. Once the distro is configured, we parse any other command-line arguments.
+  3. Once the distro is configured, parse any other command-line arguments.
 The details of these arguments are described above, in the [Introduction](#Introduction).

 ## Project Structure
   The distro launcher is comprised of two Visual Studio projects - `launcher` and `DistroLauncher-Appx`.
 The first builds the actual launcher .exe that's executed when a user launches your app.
 The second is the project that builds the appx with all the correctly scaled resources and other dependencies for the Windows Store.
 All your code changes will happen in the `launcher` project (under `DistroLauncher/`).
 Any manifest changes are going to happen in the `DistroLauncher-Appx` project (under `DistroLauncher-Appx/`).